Understanding Costs

 We could write much more on this topic.
 But the bottom line is that healthcare is far too expensive in the United States.
 In future posts, we’ll talk about what Premera is doing to help contain costs.
 That includes encouraging the use of more generic drugs and finding less expensive treatments that still keep people healthy.

-John Espinola, MD, MPH is Premera’s Executive Vice President of Healthcare Services.
+John Espinola, MD, MPH was Premera’s Executive Vice President of Healthcare Services.
 He is also board certified in geriatrics and internal medicine.
-Read more about Dr. Espinola on our executive bios page.

 Related Articles